 A Unique Recovery Plan

-You are like no other addict, so a careful assessment will be made.
-Your treatment plan will cater to the unique circumstances that led to your addiction.
-Inherited risk factors, family dynamics and emotional trials will be addressed.
+You are like no other addict so that a careful assessment will be made.
+Your treatment plan will cater to the particular circumstances that led to your addiction.
+Inherited risk factors, family dynamics, and emotional trials will be addressed.
 Your counseling will also cover other substances that you abuse and coexisting mental issues, such as depression.Staying sober is a lifelong commitment.
 Continued involvement within a network of support will increase your chances of avoiding relapse for good.
 You can begin healing today.
-Contact a professional substance abuse treatment center for more information.
+Contact a professional substance abuse treatment center for more information and overcome your fear of heroin detox and get on the road to recovery.